atmaker/n8n-mcp-server/docs/development/architecture.md

 1. Initializes the configuration from environment variables
 2. Creates and configures the MCP server instance
 3. Registers tool and resource handlers
-4. Connects to the transport layer (typically stdio)
+4. Connects to the appropriate transport layer based on the `SERVER_MODE` setting (stdio, SSE, or Streamable HTTP)

 ### Configuration